Chart Color Schemes

 Household Composition

-Upwey - Tecoma features high concentrations of family households, with a fairly typical median household size
+Upwey - Tecoma features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.8% of all households, including 39.4% couples with children, 27.1% couples without children, and 11.7% single parent families.
-Non-family households comprise the remaining 21.2%, with lone person households at 19.3% and group households making up 2.0%.
-The median household size is 2.7 people, which matches the average for Greater Melbourne.
+Non-family households constitute the remaining 21.2%, with lone person households at 19.3% and group households comprising 2.0%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households